 Be proactive.
 When you volunteer, you want to get the most out of your experience.
 Do not stand around; find something to do.
 Be hands-on and ask questions.
 You are there to learn and find out if this is what you want to do.
 Communicate your interest by being present and active.

 Do not wait until the last minute.
-You do not want to be running around a week before applying for medical school, trying to find volunteer opportunities.
-Chances are they won’t boost your application because medical schools see the time and duration of each project.
+You do not want to be running around a week before applying to medical school, trying to find volunteer opportunities.
+Chances are they won’t boost your application because med schools see the period of time and duration of each project.
 They will know you waited until the last minute to volunteer, which does not demonstrate good qualities for a future physician.

 1. Do I have to volunteer in health care?

-2. Can I still apply for medical school without volunteer experience?
+2. Can I still apply for medical school without volunteer experiences?